Critical Home Repair

 You MUST OCCUPY the home where the repairs are being made.

-You or a member of your household MUST HAVE A NEED that makes the repairs necessary.
+You or a member of your household MUST HAVE A CRITICAL NEED that makes the repairs necessary.

-Your household must fall between 30%-60% of the Area Median Income.
+Your household must meet the Area Median Income limits.

 Neighborhood Revitalization Initiative

 NRI is a program allowing Habitat affiliates to serve more families, by using our construction and volunteer knowledge to repair and revitalize existing homes.

 In addition to building new, affordable homes for Habitat families, FHA Habitat seeks to build communities by working with existing homeowners to repair and rehabilitate homes.
 We partner with volunteers, donors, and homeowners to broaden our community impact.
 The end result will make a strong visible impact and help transform our community.